Red Scarf Split Anime

 Matching PFP generation runs two avatar generations under one matching set.
 Because it creates two final images instead of one, it uses double the normal generation credits.

 Yes.
-The output is designed as square profile artwork, so it works well for Discord icons, social profiles, messaging apps, private chats, anniversary posts, and friend or couple accounts.
+The output is designed as matching profile artwork, so it works well for Discord icons, social profiles, messaging apps, private chats, anniversary posts, and friend or couple accounts.

 Use clear solo portraits, similar face angles, visible faces, and simple lighting.
 Avoid group photos, sunglasses, heavy filters, blurry selfies, and tiny face crops.
 Then choose a style that fits where the icons will be used.